Information for ESRC award holders

 Renewal of awards

-Please make sure that your Annual Progress Report form is returned to the PhD Academy before the end of July to ensure that your renewal for the next session can be processed.
+Please make sure that your Annual Progress Report form is returned to the PhD Academy to ensure that your funding renewal for the next academic year can be processed.

 Difficult language training (DLT)

-Further information can be found on Page 25 of the ESRC Postgraduate Funding Guide.
+Further information can be found in page 17 of the ESRC Postgraduate Funding Guide.

 UK & Overseas fieldwork expenses